ayoubleass/reservation-backEnd/README.md

-Before using the api create a database and got to ./models/credentials.py to update the db credentials Pour lancer l'application: python -m api.v1.app
+Create a database then go to ./models/credentials.py and update the password etc ..
+Pour lancer l'application:
+python -m api.v1.app